 Particularly easy to care for, it requires little water, indirect light and is a hardy plant that will manage in a range of temperatures.
 It resembles a small palm tree and radiates plenty of joy to brighten wherever it is positioned.

-- Ships in a black grower's pot; place in planter of choice.
-Water when soil feels dry; don't allow to sit in water, drain any excess water.
-Madagascar...
+- It is in a black grower's pot; place in planter of choice.
+Water when soil feels

 Other houseplant care guides that we have: